Pood: Idioms

-Idioms in Slavic languages

 In modern colloquial Russian, the expression sto pudov (сто пудов) – 'a hundred poods,' an intentional play on the foreign "hundred percent" – imparts the ponderative sense of overwhelming weight to the declarative sentence it is added to.
 The generic meaning of "very serious" or "absolutely sure" has almost supplanted its original meaning of "very heavy weight."
 The adjective stopudovy and the adverb stopudovo are also used to convey the same sense of certainty.